BAkinmarin/filmreview/README.md

 - [Coolors](https://coolors.co/): Used to generate color palette.
 - [Convertio](https://convertio.co/): Used to compress each image used in the project for optimal load times.
 - [AssignmentGPT](https://assignmentgpt.ai/): Used to create the Entity Relationship Diagram (ERD).
+- [Google Font](https://fonts.google.com/): Used for the typography used in the project.
+- [Bootstrap4](https://getbootstrap.com/): Used for base styling of the blog.
+- [Cloudinary](https://cloudinary.com/): Used for storing static files.
+- [Chrome Developer Tools](https://developer.chrome.com/docs/devtools/): Used to debug project.

 ## Packages
 - [Django](https://www.djangoproject.com/) was used as the framework for the blog.